hashicorp/terraform-website/content/source/docs/enterprise/private/install-installer.html.md

    to properly query itself.

+#### TLS Versions

 As of version 201902-01, TLS versions 1.0 and 1.1 are no longer support in Private Terraform Enterprise.
-TLS v1.3 is now supported, and configurable:
+Your options now include TLS v1.2 and TLS v1.3:

 ![ptfe-tls-ui](./assets/ptfe-tls-ui.png)